 If you are accepted into this program, your letter of acceptance will include a personal academic plan (developed specifically for you) containing the list of courses you will be required to complete.
 The timeline for completing your courses is individualized based on your specific needs.
 For more information, contact the Continuing Education Nursing department (see Have Questions?).

 Course requirements vary and are based on your CNO letter of direction and personal academic plan.
-Visit the Nursing for Internationally Educated Nurses web page for links to the course pages, which contain course details and schedules.
+Contact the Continuing Education Nursing department for assistance.

 Disclaimer: George Brown College reserves the right to add or delete programs and/or courses and to change campus locations and/or clinical placement sites depending on enrollment numbers and/or the availability of sites.
 Clinical placement site assignment is entirely within the discretion of the college and is based on availability.
 You may be required to travel up to 150 km from the college to complete your clinical placement.
 George Brown College reserves the right to alter program requirements due to legislative changes and/or changes in the requirements of clinical placement providers or the CNO.